-The Find Text dialog provides controls to quickly find specific or partial text in accordance with defined search options.
-In terms of scope, the dialog can be used to search for text on the active schematic document, across all source schematics in the active project, or across all open schematics regardless of project.
-You also can constrain the search to project physical documents only, which is ideal when needing to search for a physical designator across the Compiled Document tab(s) of one one or more schematic documents.
+This dialog allows the designer to quickly find specific text, or partial text, in accordance with defined search options.
+In terms of scope, the dialog can be used to search for text on the active schematic document, across all source schematics in the

 Text to find